OleksandrMoldovan/PythonIntroCourseExercise/README.md

-This repo is created to learn how the GIT work and to start learnign programming with python
+This repo is created to learn how the GIT work and to start learnign programming with python!